-- 1. Accurately construct consolidated financial statements for a Parent company and its subsidiaries. - 2.
+- Accurately construct consolidated financial statements for a Parent company and its subsidiaries. - 2.
 Summarize transactions between a parent and its subsidiaries and incorporate them in the consolidated financial statements. - 3.
 Analyze mergers and acquisition activity to demonstrate that IFRS requirements have been followed. - 4.
 Contrast recent acquisitions to determine which should have most significant impact on future results for the acquirer. - 5.
-Generate appropriate entries to record foreign exchange transactions for a fair value hedge and a cash flow hedge and translate financial statements from a foreign currency into Canadian dollars using appropriate foreign exchange rates for foreign operations. - 6.
-Prepare journal entries for contributions received and disbursements made for Not-for-Profit organizations.
+Generate appropriate entries to record foreign exchange transactions for a fair value hedge and a cash flow hedge and translate financial statements from a foreign currency into Canadian dollars using appropriate foreign exchange rates for foreign operations.

+- 6. Prepare journal entries for contributions received and disbursements made for Not-for-Profit organizations.
 Distinguish the differences in recording transactions under different accounting methods and prepare the financial statements appropriate for the selected accounting method. - 7.
-Understand accounting for joint arrangements.
+Understand accounting for joint arrangements. - 8.
+Apply data analytics to a component of advanced accounting

-4.2 Course format
+3.2 Course format

-Weekly classes on Zoom will include lectures, group discussions and discussing assigned problems and cases.
+Weekly classes will include lectures, group discussions and discussing assigned problems and cases.
 Participation is required.
 Solutions will be posted on OWL2.